Stress Clinical Services and Research / Yale Stress Center

 Amit Oren, Ph.D., External Clinical Supervisor

 Fellows will work closely Dr. Rajita Sinha, the primary research supervisor, and Dr. Keri Tuit, primary clinical supervisor.
 This will include weekly individual supervision session and direct collaboration with supervisors on research projects and clinical activities.
 In addition, fellows will be matched with two additional clinical supervisors for weekly clinical supervision.
 Secondary research supervisors may be assigned based on the individualized research project.
-Additionally, fellows will have the opportunity to receive weekly instruction on cultivating their own meditation practice from an experienced mindfulness meditation instructor.

 For Further Information